 - Sam Houston, considered one of the founding fathers of Texas and the 1st and 3rd president of the Republic of Texas (and many other things as well), was forced to resign as governor of Texas when he refused to take the oath of loyalty to the Confederacy.
 When the US Army offered him a commission to lead an army and stop the rebellion in Texas, he refused.
 He was very pro-union, but he could not bring himself to cause misery to the people of Texas.

 - Robert E. Lee loved the United States and loved Virginia.
-He was even offered the position that eventually became Grant's, but turned it down.
+He was even offered the position that eventually became Grant's during the American Civil War, but turned it down because it meant he'd be attacking his fellow Virginians, who ultimately chose to side with the Confederacy.

 - In medieval times, it was possible for a minor noble to swear fealty to multiple overlords.
 To simplify matters when this trope came into play, such fealty contracts would often include statements on the order of "If liege A should go to war against liege B, I shall send X men-at-arms to fight for A, and fight with the rest of my troops alongside B".